notoriouscorgi/cacheonhand/README.md

 - **Compose Integration** — composable hooks with lifecycle-aware scoping
 - **Type-Safe Errors** — generic `TError` parameter instead of raw `Throwable`
 - **Factory Pattern** — define once, use everywhere

+## Rules

+These assumptions apply across all modules:

+- **Cache keys must be data classes** — the cache uses HashMap internally.
+Regular classes without proper `equals`/`hashCode` will silently create duplicate entries.
+Always use `data class` for your `CacheableInput` implementations.
+- **Operations run on `Dispatchers.Default`** — use `withContext(Dispatchers.IO)` inside your query/mutation/flow lambda for network or disk calls.
+- **Don't use `launch`/`async` without awaiting inside factory lambdas** — the operation must complete sequentially so state transitions (LOADING -> SUCCESS/ERROR) are correct.
+However, `launch`/`async` is fine inside `onSuccess`/`onError` callbacks — those run after state transitions are complete.
+- **`refetch()` throws on failure** — unlike `fetch()` which catches errors and sets ERROR state, `refetch()` propagates exceptions to the caller.
+Wrap in try-catch or `scope.launch`.
+- **Null data is not an error** — a query or flow returning null sets state to SUCCESS with null data, not ERROR.
+This is intentional for distinguishing "no data exists" from "fetch failed".

 ## Development